 What is the MedallionClass?

 Guests can interact with their Ocean Medallion through the MedallionClass smartphone app.
 Or they can visit portals around their ship or on their stateroom TV.
-Ocean Medallion technology debuted onboard the Regal Princess in 2017 but is now available across the entire Princess fleet.
+Ocean Medallion technology debuted onboard the Regal Princess in 2017 and is now available across the entire Princess fleet.

 Who owns Princess Cruises’ ships?